Cyber Security Incidents – 2020 Statistics

-Central Incident Response Team:
+- Central Incident Response Team

 As the name suggests, it is one central team, within an organization, which takes care of all incident response-related activities by itself.

-Distributed Incident Response Teams:
+What is a Distributed Incident Response Teams?

 This model is not ‘centralized’ and it has multiple teams, hence ‘distributed’.
 In this incident handling team structure, incident responders work in separate teams and each team takes care of a division (for example, an IT infra or department).

 This gels well with computing resources which are spread over wide area (or locations) in nature i.e. do not reside at one special place/organization.

 What is a coordinating incident response team model?